Birth Place: | Detroit, Michigan, U.S. |

 Yearsactive: | 1998–2010, 2021–present |

-Cauffiel was born and raised in the theater and began her career in New York.
-Her Off-Broadway and regional theater productions include: Tony Award winner Robert Lopez's (Avenue Q) 1001 Nights, City of Angels, Antigone, Assassins, Cowboy Mouth, Cabaret, A Midsummer Night's Dream, Company, Baby, Music Man, Shoppers Carried by Escalators and Grand Hotel, amongst others.
+Cauffiel began her career in New York, where she appeared in various Off-Broadway and regional theater productions.
+Her credits include 1001 Nights, City of Angels, Antigone, Assassins, Cowboy Mouth, Cabaret, A Midsummer Night's Dream, Company, Baby, Music Man, Shoppers Carried by Escalators, and Grand Hotel.

-She followed a two-year recurring role on The Drew Carey Show with featured roles in several studio films, like the Farrelly Brothers' Stuck on You and Guess Who, and in 2005, co-starred in the Burt Munro biopic period drama The World's Fastest Indian with Anthony Hopkins.
-She followed that with a supporting role, playing both a young actress and an elderly pancake maven (Mother Paula) in the 2006 feature film adaptation of the award-winning novel, Hoot, by Carl Hiaasen, and a 2006–2007 recurring role on the NBC series My Name Is Earl.[4]
+She appeared in featured roles in Stuck on You and Guess Who.
+In 2005, she co-starred in the Burt Munro biopic The World's Fastest Indian.
+She then had a supporting role in the 2006 film adaptation of Carl Hiaasen's novel Hoot, playing both a young actress and the elderly pancake maker Mother Paula.
+From 2006 to 2007, she had a recurring role on the NBC series My Name Is Earl.

 Year | Title | Role | Notes | |